 Today’s global art market is a billion-dollar business, with savvy collectors making investments in emerging and established artists for enormous profits.
 Though it may not be as volatile as investing in the stock market, it’s not without its risks: Authenticating artworks is becoming increasingly complex, and the amount of forged works circulating in the market is frighteningly high.
 It’s estimated that as much as 40% of the works sold every year are forgeries.

-There have been several highly publicized instances where a work has been revealed an art forgery in the last year.
-Jorge Perez, a Miami real estate developer aptly dubbed the “Donald Trump of the tropics” made quite a splash when he donated $35 million in cash and art to build Miami’s new flagship museum, the Perez Art Museum Miami.
+There have been several highly publicized instances where a work has been revealed as an art forgery in the past.
+For example, Jorge Perez, a Miami real estate developer made quite a splash when he donated $35 million in cash and art to build Miami’s new flagship museum, the Perez Art Museum Miami.
 Most of the works donated were early pieces from established Latin American artists, like Wifredo Lam, Antonio Berni, and Xul Solar.
-Just a few months after the museum opened, however, it was revealed that another donation made my Mr. Perez contained a forged artwork.
+Just a few months after the museum opened, however, it was revealed that another donation made by Mr. Perez contained a forged artwork.
 Miami’s Frost Art Museum declared that a work by Cuban artist Carlos Alfonzo, which had been gifted to the museum by Mr. Perez, was, in fact, a forgery.
 It called into question the entirety of the collection gifted to the developer’s namesake museum.

 Perez stated he was “shocked” to discover that the work had been a forgery, claiming that none of the visitors to his home, nor many leading art experts well acquainted with the artist, ever noticed anything amiss about the painting in the 16 years that it hung there.
 But what steps could Mr. Perez have taken to ensure the work he purchased was authentic?
 If a collector purchases a work and it’s later revealed that it’s a forgery, can the collector take legal action against the seller?
 What if the seller was duped too?